 2. Powerful source of antioxidants

-Dark chocolate is loaded with a variety of compounds which are biologically active and posses antioxidants properties, such as flavanols and polyphenols.
+Dark chocolate is loaded with a variety of compounds that are biologically active and possess antioxidants properties, such as flavanols and polyphenols.

-Oxidative stress plays role in the natural aging process and may increase the risk of developing several diseases reports Medical News Today.
+Oxidative stress plays a role in the natural aging process and may increase the risk of developing several diseases, reports Medical News Today.
 These include:

 - Heart disease